craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 **Ingredients**;
 - 15 ounce Citrus Essence (202.50sp)
 - 30 ounce Lavander (12.00sp)
-	- 1 ounce Essence of Pestilence (300.00sp)
+	- 1 ounce Essence of Pestilence (300.00sp / ounce)

 #### Essence of Deception
 An inner essence of lies and imagery.